Button AddOn

 Basic Example

-This minimal example demonstrates the simplest button you can create, containing only the required type and label properties.
+The following example show a basic button implementation, containing only the required type and label properties.
 This button will use the editor's default styling and can be customized by the user after insertion.

 resolve({